 Many people who have heard and read of San Quentin prison have been made to form an impression that a guard at the prison can handle a prisoner at his own pleasure which is all together wrong.
 A guard has no right to strike or abuse a prisoner in any way, shape or manner except in case of self-defense.

 If a prisoner disobeys the rules of the prison, or does something wrong, he is handled by a guard on practically the same principles that one of our policemen would handle a man on the street.
-He is taken to the office of the captain of the yard and the charges preferred against him the same as I have often heard them preferred against prisoners in Judge Stanley’s court.
+He is taken to the office of the Captain of the Yard and the charges (are made) against him the same as (in any) court.

-There the complaining guard is done with him and it is up to the captain of the yard to give him his sentence either to the dungeon or the straight jacket, but if it is a bad case – for the solitary – it must come up before the warden, all the same as Judge Smith, and possibly before the prison board of directors – (like) the supreme court.
+There the complaining guard is done with him and it is up to the captain of the yard to give him his sentence either to the dungeon or the straight jacket, but if it is a bad case – for the solitary – it must come up before the warden (acting as judge), and possibly before the prison board of directors – (like) the supreme court.